AMACB/picoCTF-2019-writeups/problems/B1g_Mac/README.md

 }

 void _decodeBytes(char* filename) {
-	// we don't actually need this function
+	// we don't actually need to reverse this function because it isn't used }
-}
 ```
 There are several Windows API functions that we might not be familiar with: [`FindFirstFileA`](https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-findfirstfilea), [`FindNextFileA`](https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-findnextfilea), [`CreateFileA`](https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-createfilea), [`CloseHandle`](https://docs.microsoft.com/en-us/windows/win32/api/handleapi/nf-handleapi-closehandle), [`GetFileTime`](https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-getfiletime), and [`SetFileTime`](https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-setfiletime).
-The first two allow one to iterate through files in a directory.
+The first two allow iteration through files in a directory.
 The third and fourth are essentially eqiuvalent to `fopen` and `fclose`, but return a type `HANDLE`, which allows for other I/O operations to be performed.
 In particular, `GetFileTime` and `SetFileTime` allow (via a `HANDLE` type) the reading and writing of a file's creation time, last access time, and last write time.
 We suspect that the data is encoded into these file times.

 Reading the code confirms our suspicion.
-For each file in the directory `./test` (actually, every other file; thus, only the `'Copy'` files are modified), two bytes of ASCII are written into the least significant two bytes of the last write time.
+For each file in the directory `./test` (actually, every other file, and thus only the `'Copy'` files), two bytes of ASCII are written into the least significant two bytes of the last write time.
 We also should note the datatype being used, [`FILETIME`](https://docs.microsoft.com/en-us/windows/win32/api/minwinbase/ns-minwinbase-filetime).
 This datatype represents the number of `100` nanosecond intervals since January 1, 1601 UTC, also known as the [LDAP format](https://www.epochconverter.com/ldap).

-To actually extract this data, we have to be careful not to inadvertantly change this.
+To actually extract this data, we have to be careful not to inadvertantly change the file times in the zip.
 On Windows, we can use `7-zip` to open and extract these files without modifying their file times.
 Actually viewing the times to the precision we need is quite an annoyance, however.
-The Windows `Properties` dialogue rounds to the nearest minute. `7-zip` rounds to the nearest second.
-But we need to see microsecond-level precision.
+The Windows `Properties` dialogue rounds to the nearest minute; `7-zip` rounds to the nearest second.
+We need to see microsecond-level precision.
 To solve this, we can use the `stat` command in the [Cygwin](https://cygwin.com/) shell.
-(There are certainly [other ways](https://superuser.com/a/937401/) to get this information, but this one worked simply and quickly).
+(There are certainly [other ways](https://superuser.com/a/937401/) to get the file time resolution we need, but this one worked simply and quickly).
 For instance:

 ```
 $ stat 'Item 01 - Copy.bmp'